|

 also note that according to analyzed definition, it does not require the processes to be unique.
 Only its set must be unique.
 Thus the very

-document in a sense is internally inconsistent: yet this document just
+document in a sense is internally inconsistent: yet it just describes the

-describes the set of 40 standard processes for project execution.
-From one
+set of 40 standard processes for project execution.
+From one point of view

-point of view ISO 21500 requires the unique set of processes while at the
+ISO 21500 requires the unique set of processes while at the same time it

-same time it defines its standard set.
-Anyway understanding the concept of
+defines its standard set.
+Anyway understanding the concept of project

 word and may lead to many problems in interpreting this concepts.